sachabate/Calculator/README.md

 ## A simple browser calculator

+You can view the Calculator [here](https://sachabate.github.io/Calculator/).
 See [The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator) for project details.

 A small, simple, 13-digit calculator with no luxuries bar an expression history.